September Newsletter

 Plan Your Visit: Planning to visit the Indiana History Center?
 You can find admission tickets and register for events directly on their calendar page.
 Whether you’re looking to explore with your class or attend a special lecture, the calendar will help you find the perfect opportunity.

-Don’t Miss Out!The Indiana History Center is not just a museum—it’s a vibrant hub of learning and inspiration for all ages.
+Don’t Miss Out!The Indiana History Center is not just a museum—it’s a hub of learning and inspiration for all ages.
 Be sure to visit their calendar page for upcoming events, ticket information, and registration details.

 III.Upcoming Events